CodePushGo/website/src/content/blog/en/fix-capacitor-version-mismatch-errors.md

 -   **[Update Management](https://capgo.app/docs/plugin/cloud-mode/manual-update/)**
     Rodrigo Mantica shares:

-    > "We practice agile development and @Capgo is mission-critical in delivering continuously to our users!" \[2\]
+    > "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!" \[2\]

 -   **Monitoring and Recovery**
     Regularly monitor dependencies to identify conflicts early.
 Proper monitoring has shown that 95% of active users can update within 24 hours [\[1\]](https://capgo.app/).